 Currently, there are a total of 118 water developments within the Alvord Allotment.
-Livestock tend to congregate around water developments creating areas where soils are compacted, and vegetation is removed.
-The acreage associated with this permanent compaction varies by water development type (trough, reservoir, waterhole) with the average area of high disturbance74 being 4.2 acres per development75.
+Livestock tend to congregate around water developments creating areas where soils are compacted, and vegetation is removed, as do wild horses; wildlife may also utilize these areas.
+The acreage associated with this permanent compaction varies by water development type (trough, reservoir, waterhole) with the average area of high disturbance83 being 4.2 acres per development84.
 Adding 9 new troughs (two proposed troughs would replace existing ones located in the Alvord Seeding #1 Pasture) and 2 miles of new road would add approximately 42.7 new acres of disturbance to the Desert Pasture and the allotment (9 troughs x 4.2 acres=37.8 acres trough disturbance; 12-foot-wide road + two 4-foot berms or ditches=20-foot-wide disturbance x 2 miles (10,560 feet) = 4.9 acres road disturbance).

-Additionally, livestock create trails leading to and from the water developments where soils are compacted.
+Additionally, livestock create trails leading to and from the water developments where soils are compacted, and water infiltration decreased.
 Trails are generally heaviest nearer the water development and taper out farther away.
-A one-mile trail, approximately 36 inches76 wide would be approximately 0.36 acres of potential disturbance.
+A one-mile trail, approximately 36 inches85 wide would be approximately 0.36 acres of potential disturbance.
 With an estimate of 20 miles of trails per water development (7.2 acres), an additional 64.8 acres of trail disturbance would be associated with each water development.
 Total disturbance would be estimated at 107.5 acres, which would be less than 0.5% of the allotment.
+Salting and supplementation locations would have similar impacts but at a smaller scale than water developments.
 All compaction is localized and does not impact the pastures or allotment as a whole.